cake-tech/cakewallet-guides/docs/advanced-features/tor-with-orbot.md

 * Use SSL: (unticked)

 Please note that running your own node over clearnet is usually better (for *both* performance and privacy) than connecting to someone else's onion node.
 We recommend you run your own onion node!

+## Note on DNS

+We recommend manually setting a DNS provider that you trust in your Android / iOS operating system settings, especially if you only occasionally use Tor.